 While BUNAC is not a placement service, we do have partners in Ireland that will help you with job hunting and assist you in converting your resume to meet Irish CV standards.

 This greatly varies from participant to participant.
 If you are open to many types of work and begin searching right away, you will generally find something in 2-3 weeks.
 However if you are searching for something a bit more career oriented or don't start the job search process right after arrival you may experience longer time.
 Great times to arrive would be in the spring and fall months as spring leads into the tourist season and in fall employers are gearing up for the holiday season.

 Unfortunately BUNAC does not do job placements.
 We provide you with excellent resources and our partner in Dublin will help you along the way!
-A temp agency representative will be present at orientation to talk to participants about opportunities and the job boards in the resource center are updated three times a week to ensure you are getting access to the latest openings.
+The job boards in the resource center are updated three times a week to ensure you are getting access to the latest openings.
 However, it will ultimately be up to the participant to secure the position as they will have to attend interviews, accept an offer etc.

 All participants must be current students or recent graduates of at least a Bachelor's degree, associates degrees will not qualify you for this program

 Yes, since you are being paid in Ireland your income will be subject to the Irish tax system.
 At arrival orientation they will go over all the information you need to know about taxes and will provide you with the paper work you will need to fill out to claim some of your taxes back at the end of the year.

 You will not be covered under the national health care system in Ireland.
 Insurance is a requirement for both the 4 month and 12 month program and the Irish immigration office will ask to see your proof of insurance once in Ireland.